bartn8/vppstereo/README.md

 * When dealing with deep networks trained on synthetic data, it dramatically improves accuracy and shows a compelling ability to tackle domain shift issues, even without additional training or fine-tuning.

 * By neglecting a physical pattern projector, our solution works under sunlight, both indoors and outdoors, at long and close ranges with no additional processing cost for the original stereo matcher.

+**Extension Contributions:**

+* Acting before any processing occurs, it can be seamlessly deployed with any stereo algorithm or deep network without modifications and benefit from future progress in the field.

+* Moreover, in contrast to active stereo systems, using a depth sensor in place of a pattern projector:
+  * It is more effective even in the specific application domain of projector-based systems and potentially less expensive;
+  * It does not require additional hardware (e.g., additional RGB or IR cameras), as depth estimation is performed in the same target visual spectrum;
+  * The virtual projection paradigm can be tailored on the fly to adapt to the image content and is agnostic to dynamic objects and ego-motion.

 :fountain_pen: If you find this code useful in your research, please cite: